stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 words to Letterpress' dictionary, you can play any word you want.
 The dictionary is stored in a series of text files in `/<Letterpress folder>/Letterpress.app/o/[aa-zz].txt`.
 For instance, `ab.txt` contains all the words that begin with aa, and so forth.
-It's thus pretty easy to cheat at letterpress, and I decided to write an app to help me do it.
+This makes it easy to cheat at letterpress, and I decided to write an app to help me do it.

 It's a common misconception that you need to jailbreak a phone to access an individual app's files. iOS application directories are